-Most people really struggle to get out of their beds each morning.
+Most people really struggle to get out of their bed each morning.
 It’s a real power struggle between their higher self and the lazy self.

-The alarm is snoozed at least a dozen times before they actually put their feet on their floor.
+The alarm is snoozed at least a dozen times before they actually put their feet on the floor.

 And the nights are no different.
 Instead of going to bed with purpose and excitement, they browse the internet, watch TV for hours together before finally falling asleep.